 In order to escape the sixth-floor sniper's nest after the shots, Oswald would have had to run down a staircase past secretaries Victoria Adams and Sandra Style, but neither saw him.

 Likewise, caretaker Jack Dougherty was stood on a stairwell that Oswald would have had to run down after the shooting, but Dougherty did not see him.

-Policeman Marian Baker claims to have encountered Oswald in a second-floor lunchtime just seventy-ninety seconds after the shots, looking calm and composed.
+Policeman Marian Baker claims to have encountered Oswald in a second-floor lunchtime just seventy to ninety seconds after the shots, looking calm and composed.
 Could he really have gotten there in time?

-Oswald’s presence in the lunchroom was in fact consistent with several other witnesses who placed Oswald on the lower floors of the Texas School Book depository when he should have been on the sixth floor preparing his snipers nest.
+Oswald’s presence in the lunchroom was in fact consistent with several other witnesses who placed Oswald on the lower floors of the Texas School Book depository when, if the Commission's account was correct, he should have been on the sixth floor preparing his sniper's nest.

 The description of the assassin

-Multiple eyewitnesses who saw a man at the sixth-floor window during the assassination describe him as wearing light or khaki coloured clothes.
-Oswald, however, was wearing a dark red shirt and dark pants on the day of the assassination.
+Several eyewitnesses saw a man at the sixth-floor window before, during and after the assassination, who was generally described as wearing light or khaki coloured clothes.

 The medical evidence provided the official 'lone gunman' scenario with problems from the beginning.